Maine Dartmouth Sports Medicine Fellowship is specifically designed to:

 - Orthopedic Sports Medicine

 Fellows participate in a two-week block at Killington Medical Clinic.
 This experience is designed to maximize exposure to acute sports medicine injuries.
 Based at the foot of a popular ski mountain, the clinic is readily accessible for treatment of sports-related injuries including acute fractures, dislocations, knee injuries (ACLs) and concussions.
-Fellows can also participate in a wilderness medicine elective if they choose.

 Dedicated educational sessions afford fellows time to explore sports medicine-related topics in detail.
 See our didactics page to learn more.